 For school group visits, please call 850-561-7286 for details and to make arrangements.

-Occasionally, specialty boat tours are available.
+Specialty boat tours are occasionally available.
 Please see the park’s special event section for dates, times and associated fees.